Grievances, Coverage Determinations & Appeals

 For Part D prescription drugs, your doctor or other prescriber can request a coverage decision or Level 1 or Level 2 appeal on your behalf.
 To request an appeal after Level 2, your doctor or other prescriber must be appointed as your representative.

-Filing a grievance You have the right to file a complaint if you have a problem or concern.
+You have the right to file a complaint if you have a problem or concern.
 A grievance is a complaint about the care or services you have you’ve received.
 The complaint process is used for certain types of problems only.
 This includes problems related to quality of care, waiting times and the customer service you receive.
-If you have any of the complaints or problems below, you can file a complaint.
-Here are some examples:
+If you have any of these complaints or problems, you can file a complaint:

 • You believe your plan’s customer service hours of operation should be different.